 Water Cleans Your Mouth

-Sipping water throughout the day is one of the most effective ways to keep your mouth clean.
+Sipping on water throughout the day is one of the most effective ways to keep your mouth clean.
 Although drinks like soda and juice may leave your teeth feeling clean, the reality is sugar particles are left behind.
 Naturally occurring bacteria in your mouth break down these sugar particles and produce acids that soften the hard tissues of your teeth.
-Other chemicals found in sugary drinks, such as phosphoric, citrus, or malic acids, can also eat away at your teeth’s enamel, thus increasing the risk of tooth decay and cavities.

-Like saliva, water cleans your teeth and helps wash away food debris, unwanted sugar, and acid produced by bacteria in your mouth.
-Nothing replaces a consistent brushing routine when it comes to clean teeth, but drinking water is a great addition to your oral health routine!
+Like saliva, water cleans your teeth and helps to wash away food debris, unwanted sugar, and acid produced by bacteria in your mouth.
+Nothing replaces a consistent brushing routine when it comes to clean teeth but sipping on water is a great addition to your oral health routine!

 Supports Saliva Production